HaugrNet/eds/README.md

 --

 # CWS - Cryptographic Web Store
-CWS, Cryptographic Web Store or CryptoStore, is designed to be used as a backend component in other systems.
-Facilitating protected storing, sharing or collaboration of data between entrusted parties.
-It is written purely in Java EE, allowing it to be deployed in a wide range of different environments, depending on the need.
+CWS, Cryptographic Web Store, works like "PGP for the Cloud".
+It is designed as a backend component, which can be integrated into other systems or be used directly by other applications or apps.
+It us written purely in Java / Java EE, and it is not containing any third-party dependencies.
+It is build around the vision of allowing safe and easy exchange of data between multiple parties, where data is stored encrypted.

 The CWS focuses on Circles of Trust, where Members of a Circle will have varying level of access to the Data belonging to the Circle.
 This is achieved by a